richo/zephyros/README.md

 - To [muescha](https://github.com/muescha), for the constant flow of feature requests, pull requests, and bug reports
 - To [danielepolencic](https://github.com/danielepolencic/), for the new menu bar icon
 - To [jdiehl](https://github.com/jdiehl/), for [his unix-sockets version of CocoaAsyncSocket](https://github.com/jdiehl/CocoaAsyncSocket/tree/socketUN)
+- To [richo](https://github.com/richo/), for the Chicken Scheme API
 - To everyone.
 You're great!

 ### License